DCAN-Labs/dcan_bold_processing/README.md

 # dcan signal processing

+*This repository has been replaced by https://github.com/PennLINC/xcp_d.
+It's recommended that this outdated version should not be used.
+It had some old minor issues with the FD calculation which was fixed but still had unnecessary interface to MATLAB binaries with poorly written/commented MATLAB code (Signal Processing Toolbox and potentially other Toolbox required if not using the compield bianry) and very inefficiently reading and writing data using Connectome Workbench.
+Not very user friendly.*

 \*\*
 This is a repository for the dcan labs bold signal processing.
 It is forked from FNL\_preproc and is meant to take its place.